 It is helpful to have someone with you when we review your fNCI results in your report of findings.
-This typically happens on your first and last day.
+This typically happens on your first and last day of treatment.
 The rest of the treatment is very focused on the patient and we do not allow others to be in the room with their loved one.
-It can be helpful for you to have support throughout the week in which case we have a waiting room for anyone who comes with you.

 Cognitive FX works closely with a local hotel to give you special rates, along with shuttle services to and from treatment.
 They will also go grocery shopping for you, take you other places close by, and the hotel rooms have a kitchenette so you can cook.
 In your consultation, we will give you more information on how to book with them.

 If coming from outside of Utah, we suggest you arrive one to two days before treatment.
 If you are coming from another country we encourage you to come two to three days before in order to adjust to the time zone difference.
-We will send your schedule to you a week or two before treatment.
-Please be sure to check your email including your spam folder for this schedule.
+We will send your exact start time to you a week or two before treatment.
+Please be sure to check your email including your spam folder for this information.